UT-Austin-RPL/BUDS/README.md

 ### Demonstration collection

 We collect demonstrations using 3D spacemouse.
-Here we describe how we collect data using robosuite simulation enviornments.
+The following commands show how we can collect data in a single-task environment or a multi-task environment.
+For multi-task environment, you need to specify another variable, `task-id`, which is mapped to indiividual task variant.

 1. Single-task